frasermolyneux/skilling-molyneux-me/.github/instructions/dotnet-commands.instructions.md

 # .NET Commands for MX.Skilling Solution

-This document provides the standard .NET CLI commands to work with the MX.Skilling solution.
+This document provides the standard .NET CLI commands to work with the MX.Skilling solution. *Always* prefer direct command execution over the tasks defined in the tasks.json file, as the tasks may not be up-to-date with the latest changes in the solution structure.

 ## Prerequisites